 - Add NuGet Packager task.
-Select an automatic versionning mode, so every build generate a unique package version.
+Select an automatic versioning mode, so every build generate a unique package version.

 - Add NuGet Publisher task.
-Select the server endpoing and add the API Key.
+Select the server endpoint and add the API Key.

 You can now run a build and see the package on MyGet.